tsoliangwu0130/todo-list-api/README.md

 #### MongoDB

 You'll need to run [MongoDB](https://www.mongodb.com/) on your machine in order to support CRUD operations for this API.
-Simply install MongoDB use:
+Simply install MongoDB with [Homebrew](https://brew.sh/):

 ```
 $ brew install mongodb